cozy/cozy-stack/doc/architecture.md

 ### Indexer `/jobs/indexer`

 When a JSON document is added, updated or deleted, this worker will update the index for full text search.
+[Bleve](http://www.blevesearch.com/) looks like a good candidate for the indexing and full text search technology.

 Payload: the doctype and the document to index